Mahesh5726/nitrogen/README.md

-# Nitrogen
+# Food Ordering Platform

-Nitrogen is a backend system designed for a **food ordering platform** that supports multiple restaurants.
+This project implements a **food ordering platform** that supports multiple restaurants.
 This system provides a relational database schema and implements REST API endpoints to manage customers, restaurants, menu items, and orders.

 ## Table of Contents